matiasgonz/CapstoneI/README.md

 ## Results and Interpretation
 Our result when preforming an ANOVA T-test are as follows.

 F_onewayResult(statistic=4.8186759678453335, pvalue=0.028155013645666947)

-As we can see form out results our pvalue is pretty low, it being 0.028.
+As we can see from out results our pvalue is pretty low, it being 0.028.
 Like stated above the smaller our pvalue is the greater chance to prove our null hypothesis.
 In this case since it is so low we will accept our hypothesis and we can safely say that there is a significant change in the values of our variables.

 [Back to Top](#Table-of-Contents)